Machine Learning-Based CSI Feedback With Variable Length in FDD Massive MIMO

-Fig.~\ref{fig:offload} shows that our \gls{pca}-based strategy is convenient also in terms of offloading overhead compared with the two \gls{dl}-based strategies, not only in terms of training samples required.
+Fig.~\ref{fig:offload} shows that our strategy is convenient also in terms of offloading overhead compared with the two \gls{dl}-based strategies, not only in terms of training samples required.
 When $\eta=16$, our strategy and the ``AE'' strategy used with the framework proposed in \cite{guo20a} cause similar offloading overhead.
-However, thanks to the adaptive parameter $\eta$, in our strategy it is possible to significantly reduce this overhead by only slightly affecting the reconstruction performance, as shown in Fig.~\ref{fig:zfbf-snr10}.
+However, it is possible to significantly reduce this overhead of our strategy by only slightly affecting the reconstruction performance thanks to the adaptive parameter $\eta$.

 Finally, in Tab~\ref{tab:summary} we summarize the comparison between our \gls{pca}-based strategy and the two considered \gls{dl}-based strategies, for a feedback length $B=2048$.
 Here, the offloaded parameter number for the deep architectures are computed without considering the framework in \cite{guo20a}, since it would cause a non-negligible performance degradation.
-Compared with ``AE'', our strategy using $\eta=16$ halves the offloading overhead and reduces the number of training samples by eight times.
+Compared to ``AE'', our strategy using $\eta=16$ halves the offloading overhead and reduces the number of training samples by eight times.
 If $\eta=64$ is considered, the offloading overhead is reduced by 6.87 times, at the cost of a 2.97\% average sum rate loss.
-Compared with ``CsiNet'', our strategy improves the average sum rate by 26.8\% (resp.
-23.7\%), and reduces the offloading overhead by 24.9 (resp.
-82.2) times, when $\eta=16$ (resp. $\eta=64$).
+Compared to ``CsiNetPro'', our strategy improves the average sum rate by 21.7\% (resp.
+18.5\%), and reduces the offloading overhead by 10.0 (resp.
+34.9) times, when $\eta=16$ (resp. $\eta=64$).
 Considering maximum feedback lengths ranging from $B=521$ to $B=2048$, our strategy used with $\eta=64$ improves the sum rate by 17\% on average, and reduces the offloading overhead by 23.4 times compared to ``CsiNetPro''.